 What is an Installment Loan?

-An installment loan is any type of loan for which you receive the principal all at once and repay it with interest through monthly payments called installments.
+An installment loan is any type of loan for which you receive a lump sum up front and repay it with interest through monthly payments called installments.
+Common examples of installment loans include auto loans, personal loans and mortgages.

 How does an installment loan work?

 Installment loans can be secured or unsecured.
-Secured loans require the borrower to provide collateral, such as a house or car, to “secure” the loan.
+Secured loans require the borrower to provide collateral, such as a house or car.
 If the borrower cannot repay the loan, the bank may repossess the collateral to recover the amount owed.
+Unsecured loans do not require collateral.
+Instead, the lender evaluates the borrower’s credit and income history to determine their eligibility.
+Because lending without collateral can be riskier for banks, they may charge a higher interest rate.

 Installment loans can have a fixed or variable interest rate.
 A fixed rate stays the same over the life of the loan while a variable rate can change.
 Having a variable rate loan means the monthly payment amount can also vary.

-Types of Installment Loans
+Types of installment loans

 Many different credit products fall under the umbrella of installment loans, but all involve a one-time disbursement of funds and repayment in installments.
+Some common installment loans include mortgages, auto loans, personal loans and buy now, pay later (BNPL) loans.

-Fixed Rate Mortgages
+Mortgages

-A mortgage is a secured installment loan that allows you to purchase property, with the property functioning as collateral.
-Borrowers typically repay fixed-rate mortgages in fixed monthly payments over 15 to 30 years.
-Eligibility and loan terms are subject to the borrower’s creditworthiness and income.
-The property’s appraised value may also determine some of these factors.
+A mortgage is a secured installment loan that lets you purchase property, with the property functioning as collateral.
+You may come across mortgages with a fixed or variable interest rate.
+Borrowers typically repay mortgages over the course of 15 or 30 years.

-Auto Loans
+Auto loans

 Personal loans